 Under the FAHMFP (and earlier baseline monitoring programs), fish monitoring locations ("Sections") represent a spatial scale on the order of 10 km.
 Prior to reservoir inundation, MMP monitoring within the Site C reservoir targets two locations for fish (i.e., Sections 1 and 3).
 Once the operation phase of the Project begins after reservoir filling, these fish monitoring locations will be combined into one post-impoundment fish sampling location (i.e., Site C Reservoir).
 The rationale for this design is that collecting fish from discrete areas within the reservoir is not expected to be useful spatially, as target fish species are expected to move throughout the reservoir.
-Further, baseline sampling locations.
+Further, baseline sampling results indicate no major differences in fish mercury concentrations between these two sampling locations.
 Thus, the MMP has five fish monitoring locations (two upstream, three downstream) pre-inundation and will have four monitoring locations (one upstream, three downstream) post-inundation (Table 4).